robotsorcerer/robotsorcerer.github.io/_posts/2018-07-31-NeuroAdapt.md

   \label{eq:lyap_final}
 \end{align}

 Equation \eqref{eq:lyap_final} is pivotal since it will help us prove the stability of the neuro-adaptive system under consideration.
-We would want all terms in that equation to be negative along the trajectories of the solution to \label{eq:diff_eq}.
+We would want all terms in that equation to be negative along the trajectories of the solution to \eqref{eq:diff_eq}.

 >Equation \eqref{eq:lyap_final} is pivotal since it will help us prove the stability of the neuro-adaptive system under consideration.
-We would want all terms in that equation to be negative along the trajectories of the solution to \label{eq:diff_eq}.
+We would want all terms in that equation to be negative along the trajectories of the solution to \eqref{eq:diff_eq}.

 If we select the following control law,